andy-lee-codes/andy-lee-codes/README.md

 ## Hi there 👋

+My name is Andy, I am a computer science graduate from New York University interested in software engineering, cybersecurity, and all things tech related.
+I am skilled in Python, web development, and am familiar with security principles.

+- 🔭 I’m currently working on obtaining an Associate Solutions Architect Certification.
+- 🌱 I’m currently learning JavaScript, TypeScript, and React.
+- 🤔 I’m looking for help with finding full-time opportunities to grow my skills in my areas of interest.

 <!--
 **andy-lee-codes/andy-lee-codes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.